PsychedelicShayna/krypton/README.md

 # The Krypton Password Manager
+### NOTICE:
+Apart from crucial security fixes, this project is not maintained.
+Krypton's as-of-yet unnamed successor is going to be written from scratch in pure Rust.
+OpenSSL is going to be used as the cryptography provider, ensuring trust.
+Various convenience, integration, and quality-of-life features that I had planned for Krypton will instead go toward its Rust-based successor.

+- A Fully Fledged TUI
+- A Non-Interactive CLI Variant
+- User Defined Key/Value Presets & Account Structure Presets (repeated Emails, usernames, etc)
+- `ChaCha20` will be supported and used by default, over `AES`. `AES` will always be supported, but will not be the default anymore.
+- Fuzzy finding support for account/entry searching.
+- Extended editing commands, and optional VIM motions.

+You should also be aware of the fact that Krypton's cryptographic library is not OpenSSL, but rather, a pure Python cryptographic library, [PyCryptoDome(https://github.com/Legrandin/pycryptodome), which is a well maintained fork of the long since deprecated PyCrypto.

 Krypton is an open source command line password manager built in Python, intended for power users with a heavy emphasis on privacy.
 I created this password manager because I don't trust my credentials in the hands of company servers running proprietary code behind closed doors; I want complete control over my password manager, its security, and where the data ends up.
 I also find most password managers to be lacking in basic features as a result of oversimplifying user interaction for the sake of appealing to the average consumer - this is not one such password manager.